Activity 3: Faithful Giving

 - Are there ever limits to what you can or should give in a particular situation?
 Do your personal giving stories reflect any tension about this question?

 Description of Activity

-Say you will give participants five minutes to consider the posted questions about "faithful giving" privately for about five minutes and then you will invite them to share with others.
+Say you will give participants five minutes to privately consider the posted questions about faithful giving and then you will invite them to share with others.
 Offer them chenille stems and/or modeling compound to hold, if it will help focus their reflections.

-Allow about 15 minutes in triads, and then re-gather the larger group.
+Allow about ten minutes in triads, and then regather the larger group.
 Ask each triad to offer a highlight or two from their conversation.
 After all have shared, ask:

-- What commonalities emerge across the small group conversations?
+- What commonalities emerged across the small group conversations?